mist64/cbm6502asm/README.md

 ## Authors

-**Commodore 6502ASM** was written by Fred Bowen in 1989.
+**Commodore 6502ASM** was written by Bob Norby in 1989.
 This repository is maintained by Michael Steil, <mist64@mac.com>.